elliotsaha/tax-mechanic/README.md

 <h1>Tax Mechanic</h1>
 <h2>NOTICE:</h2>
-As of November, 2020, this website is no longer maintained by me and the code is no longer used by the Tax Mechanic company.
+As of November, 2020, this website is no longer maintained and the code is no longer used by the Tax Mechanic company.